nmachine-io/kerbi/README.md

 ## What is Kerbi?

 **Kerbi is a templating engine** for generating Kubernetes manifests.
-It operates almost exactly like Helm, turning variables + templates into Kubernetes-bound YAML, and even has similar command line API.
+On the outside, it operates very similarly to [Helm](https://helm.sh/), turning variables + templates into Kubernetes-bound YAML, and even has similar command line API.

 **Versus Helm**, it is designed to have 1) a better developer experience, 2) more power, 3) more flexibility.
-It is also a pure templating engine, it does not "package" or "deploy", it just turns X into YAML.
+It is also a pure templating engine - it does not "package" things, or talk to Kubernetes for you, it just turns X into YAML.

 **The name Kerbi** is an acronym for Kubernetes [ERB](https://www.stuartellis.name/articles/erb/) Interpolator.
 And just like the [pink Kirby](https://en.wikipedia.org/wiki/Kirby_(character)),